Tekoa, Washington

-Tekoa (/ˈtikoʊ/ TEE-koh) is a small farming town in Whitman County, Washington, United States.
-The population was 778 at the 2010 census.
+Tekoa (/ˈtikoʊ/ TEE-koh) is a rural city in Whitman County, Washington, United States.
+The population was 817 at the 2020 census.

 Based on per capita income, one of the more reliable measures of affluence, Tekoa ranks 420th of 522 areas in the state of Washington to be ranked.

-The town is centered in the rolling fields of the Palouse and features the landmark Milwaukee Road Bridge, a railroad trestle, as well as the John Wayne Trail.
-Tekoa is also known for its historic Empire Theatre, built in 1940 in an art-deco style, that the town's citizens have lovingly restored.
-The town beholds few shops and even fewer restaurants to stop at while traveling the Palouse Scenic Byway (Highway 27).
+The city is centered in the rolling fields of the Palouse region and served by State Route 27.
+It features the landmark Milwaukee Road trestle, which now carries the Palouse to Cascades State Park Trail, and the historic Empire Theatre, an Art Deco theater built in 1940 that was later restored.

-Every June, the town of Tekoa holds their annual celebration, the Slippery Gulch Festival, featuring a parade, egg toss, and fireworks.
+Every June, the city of Tekoa holds their annual celebration, the Slippery Gulch Festival, featuring a parade, egg toss, and fireworks.

 History

-The area that includes the present-day Town of Tekoa was settled by the Coeur d'Alene people.
+The area that includes the present-day city of Tekoa was settled by the Coeur d'Alene people.
 In 1886, David A. Huffman and George T. Huffman settled there.
 The townsite was platted in 1888 and was named after the Biblical town.

 Tekoa was incorporated in 1889 with just under 300 people at the base of Tekoa Mountain (elevation 2,490 feet), on the extreme eastern end of the Palouse, and to the west of the Benewah Range of Idaho.
+In 1908 the railroad trestle above the city was built.
 By 1910 the population had grown to 1,694.
-Over the next 60 years, Tekoa began a population decline.
-Mechanized farming reduced the need for workers, and the automobile age came into being, as well as the abandonment of the railway.
-By 1990 the town had fewer than 750 residents.
-During the 1990s the town increased in popularity and the population rose to 826 at the 2000 census.
+Over the next 60 years, Tekoa began a population decline as mechanized farming reduced the need for workers, and railway was abandoned.
+By 1990 the city had fewer than 750 residents, but during the 1990s the population rose to 826 at the 2000 census.